 - colored with turmeric (adding health benefits)

-- delicious as a side to any meal (or add veggies and a protein to make it a meal)
+- delicious as a side to complete any meal

-For an easy weeknight dinner serve this Instant-Pot rice pilaf along side my lemon pineapple tofu.
+For an easy, delicious weeknight dinner serve this Instant-Pot rice pilaf along side my lemon pineapple tofu and a baked potato.

 - 1 and 1/4 cup long grain white rice such as basmati or jasmine**